 The co-op board purchase application is more than a batch of papers.
 Think of it as you would be doing a presentation at work.
 The application and package should be, organized according to the table of contents with different sections are important to do.
 The information should be correct and consistent.
 Once complete being sure it is complete, proofread your work.
 Then, have others review the information.

 A management company may require a specific way the co-op board application should be bound.
 Using blue pages subtitled based on the table of contents is the perfect way to package it.
 Each section noted correctly in the same order.
 Remember, neatness counts.

 - Purchase application (attached)

 - Fully Executed Contract of Sale.

 - A letter from the prospective purchaser’s employer, verifying annual salary, a position held & length of employment.
 If self-employed, please provide a letter from your accountant detailing the same.

-- Letter from your bank(s); Stating types of account, and amounts on deposit.
+- Letter from your bank.
+Stating types of account, and amounts on deposit.
 Please include account numbers.

-- Statement of Financial Condition showing all personal assets and liabilities with documentation (brokerage statements, bank statements, etc.) supporting all assets listed for the most recent two months (attached).
+- Statement of Financial Condition.
+The financial report outlines all personal assets and liabilities with documentation (brokerage statements, bank statements, etc.) supporting all assets listed for the most recent two months (attached).

 - Three personal reference letters.

 - Submission of the preceding two (2) years Federal Income Tax returns (complete with schedules and W-2’s).9.
 Three (3) recent and consecutive pay stubs.